 However, limitations exist.
 The $3,999 base price puts this firmly in premium territory.
 Weight at 98 pounds makes the base unit manageable but not lightweight.
 The expansion battery cost ($2,000+ each) means scaling to 30-60kWh requires significant additional investment.
 The app, while functional, lacks some advanced features found in Anker's newer interface.

-The Bluetti AC500 paired with a B300K expansion battery delivers premium performance at a more accessible price point.
-At $2,699 for the complete system, you’re getting 2,764Wh base capacity, 5,000W continuous output, and expandability to 14,600Wh—all at the lowest price per watt-hour in the premium segment.
-This modular approach trades some convenience for significant cost savings.
+The Bluetti Apex 300 paired with two B300K expansion batteries delivers premium performance at the best price per watt-hour in this roundup.
+At $3,899 for the complete system, you're getting 8,294Wh of LiFePO₄ capacity, 3,840W continuous output, and native 120V/240V—all at roughly $0.47 per watt-hour, the lowest in the premium segment.
+This modular approach lets you split the load for easier transport and scale capacity further.

 Key Specifications